 “Now I can identify trends, and drill down to see when and where a lot of incidents are occurring.
 It means we can then talk about how we can make the center safer.”

-The reporting recently identified a classroom with a high number of biting incidents, which signalled the need for an additional teacher.
+The reporting recently identified a classroom with a high number of biting incidents, which signaled the need for an additional teacher.
 Biting incidents decreased as a result.

 “I love the reports, because you don’t know if you’re not there.
 They give you a window into what’s happening, which helps us plan and train our staff better.”